The-Robotics-Forum/flutter-ui-templates/CONTRIBUTING.md

 git push -u origin <your_branch_name>
 ```

 **12.** To create a pull request, click on `compare and pull requests`.

-Please ensure you compare your feature branch to the desired branch of the repository you are supposed to make a PR to.
+Please ensure you compare your feature branch to the `develop branch` and then make a PR.

 **13.** Add appropriate title and description to your pull request explaining your changes and efforts done.